FrancisTR/p5.js-Oral-Presentation/README.md

 - three.js
 ### Code demonstration of particularly useful features
 - Sample from Matt L.
-- Sample from John T.
+- <a href="https://editor.p5js.org/johntran038/sketches/kb-L1C1gM">Sample from John T</a>.
 - Sample from Francis T.
 - Show the Full Power of p5.js